XcalableMP/manual/en/nodes.rst

    !$xmp nodes q(8)=p(1:8)
    !$xmp nodes r(2,4)=p(9:16)

-Line 1 declares a node group p which has 16 nodes.
+Line 1 declares node group p which has 16 nodes.
-Line 2 declares a partial node group q from the first half of p ([0:8]).
+Line 2 declares partial node group q from the first half of p ([0:8]).
-Line 3 declares a 2-dimensional partial node group r from the latter half of p ([8:8]).
+Line 3 declares 2-dimensional partial node group r from the latter half of p ([8:8]).

-The user can declare 1-dimensional node group from a multi-dimensional node group.
+The user can declare an 1-dimensional node group from a multi-dimensional node group.

 * XMP/C program